wangziqi2013/wangziqi2013.github.io/_posts/2018-06-19-Energy-Efficient-Address-Translation.markdown

 hierarchy, L1 TLB is accessed most frequently, and is responsible for most of the power consumption.
 TLBs are usually organized in a way similar to caches, where the translation takes place in two steps.
 The first step is to use the index bits extracted from the address to locate the set.
 Then a tag comparison is performed in the set to locate the entry if it exists, or signal a miss.
+Tag search and comparison is relatively expensive, because all tags are read and compared against the input address.
+In addition, to increase lookup locality, data TLB and instruction TLB are two separate structures.
+Second, 2MB and 1GB huge page support decreases static energy, because they extend the range of the TLB, and hence TLB miss ratio decreases.
+With the introduction of separate TLB for different size classes, however, the dynamic energy increases, because multiple TLBs must be activated and searched in parallel.
+This is largely unnecessary since size classes are not distributed evenly among TLBs.
+One solution is to simply disable the TLB of a certain size class, if the TLB caches zero entry.